-Wooler in 2018 already has many of the attributes that make somewhere a desirable place in which to live.
-In going forward with a Neighbourhood plan we need to think about how to retain and enhance what is good about Wooler.
+Wooler in 2019 already has many of the attributes that make it a desirable place in which to live.
+In going forward with a Neighbourhood plan we need to continue to think about how to retain and enhance what is good about Wooler.

-We also need to think about what we can do to make it even better.
+We also need to continue to think about what we can do to make it even better.

 What would we like to keep, what would we like to change, and what would we like to have that we don't already?